mantidproject/mantid/docs/source/algorithms/LorentzCorrection-v1.rst

 Description
 -----------

-Calculates and applies the lorentz correction weights to a workspace.
-The Lorentz correction *L* is calculated according to:
+Calculates the Lorentz correction for time-of-flight diffraction and and multiplies the input workspace by it.
+The Lorentz correction, ``L``, is calculated according to:

 .. math::
    L = \frac{\sin^{2}\theta}{\lambda^{4}}